 Transience is an essential aspect of Christo and Jeanne-Claude’s art.
 Each work requires years of preparation; but once completed it lasts only a few weeks.
 Then they dismantle the construction, restore the site to its original condition, and recycle all the materials.
 A Christo work might be likened to an enormous secular version of a Tibetan sand mandala.

-For two weeks in October 1991, Christo unfurled 1,760 large yellow umbrellas in a valley about 100 kilometers north of Los Angeles, near Gorman and the Tejon Pass.
-He simultaneously unfurled 1,340 blue umbrellas in a valley in Japan.
-Each umbrella was 6 meters high and 8.66 meters across, the size of a small house.
-Because a major freeway traverses the valley, many visitors could explore and interact with the umbrellas (or at least gawk while zooming by them).
+In October 1991, Christo and Jeanne-Claude unfurled 1,760 large yellow umbrellas along a 29-kilometer stretch of Interstate Highway 5 at the Tejon Ranch, 100 kilometers north of Los Angeles.
+They simultaneously unfurled 1,340 blue umbrellas in Ibaraki Prefecture, Japan.
+Each umbrella was 6 meters high and 9 meters across, the size of a small house.
+An estimated 3 million visitors explored and interacted with the California umbrellas during the 18 days the work was open to the public.

-Christo’s projects often incite controversy, particularly among those who question whether such works really are “art.”
-Nonetheless, the bright yellow umbrellas harmonized organically with the autumn-brown mountains and scrub vegetation, and complemented a brilliant blue sky.
+Christo’s projects often incite controversy, particularly among professional art critics who question whether such constructions really are “art.”
+Nonetheless, the bright yellow umbrellas harmonized with the autumn-brown mountains and scrub vegetation, and complemented a brilliant blue sky.

 Click on any picture to see a larger version